unslothai/unsloth/README.md

 * If you trained a model with 🦥Unsloth, we made a cool sticker if you want to use it! <br><br> <img src="./images/unsloth made with love.png" height="60" />

-## 🥇 Performance benchmarking
+## 🥇 Performance Benchmarking
-Check out much faster and less memory Unsloth uses compared to the industry standard!
+- Check out much faster and less memory Unsloth uses compared to the industry standard!
+- For the full list of **reproducable** benchmarking tables, [go to our website](https://unsloth.ai/blog/mistral-benchmark#Benchmark%20tables)

 | Models | Performance | VRAM use |
 |--------------|--------------|-----------------|
 | Llama 7b       | 2.2x faster           | 43% less           |